 This can also result in bigger donations!
 If a donor lands on a form intending to give $20 and sees a suggested gift amount of $25, they’ll often choose to give the slightly higher amount.

-However, if you choose suggested donation amounts that don’t suit your donor base–meaning, they’re too high or too low—that can discourage or reduce giving.
+However, if you choose suggested donation amounts that don’t suit your donor base–if they’re too high or too low—that can discourage or reduce giving.

 To avoid that, you can base suggested amounts on average gift size and/or create different forms with higher or lower suggested donation amounts for different segments of your donor base.